About the Guidelines

 Allied health education and training is a multifaceted activity, which needs to be fully integrated into the workplace at organisational, departmental, and individual levels for it to result in high quality service delivery and patient care.
 These guidelines support individuals, managers and organisations to self-assess, evaluate and determine an action plan across the five key guidelines in the context of education and training.

-Allied health play an important role to support, promote, prevent and maintain health care for people across communities, services and hospital settings.
+Allied health play an important role to support, promote and maintain health care for people across communities, services and hospital settings.
 Education and training must align with population health needs, geography and service provision to provide high quality and safe human-centred care.

 A human-centred approach to service provision, including health professional education and training, is supported by the Australian Charter of Healthcare Rights, the Australian Safety and Quality Framework for Health Care, and National Safety and Quality Health Service (NSQHS) Standards.
 International approaches to health workforce development also prioritise patient needs and benefits as an overarching principle of workforce education and training (Skills for Health, 2019; Broughton & Harris, 2019).
 Delivering education and training may focus on maintaining skills and/or building on existing skills in the workforce (to advance and/or develop extended scope of practice) to meet the needs of the population (New Zealand Institute of Economic Research, 2021).